 Critic Lucy Lippard noted of Alexis Hunter: “Fetishism and a hint of S&M lurk just beneath the surfaces of Hunter’s photographs … Her rage at capitalism is focused upon the mass media which have, as Judith Williamson puts it, been ‘selling us ourselves’ for profit.”

-Hunter’s work is held in, amongst others, the Collections of Tate, Scottish National Gallery of Modern Art, Arts Council of Great Britain, Verbund Collection Vienna, Imperial War Museum, Te Papa Tongarewa Museum of New Zealand, and Auckland Art Gallery Toi O Tamaki.
+Hunter’s work is held in, amongst others, the Collections of Tate, Scottish National Gallery of Modern Art, Arts Council of Great Britain, Verbund Collection of Feminist Avant-Garde Vienna, London’s Imperial War Museum, New Hall Art Collection at University of Cambridge UK, Te Papa Tongarewa Museum of New Zealand, and Auckland Art Gallery Toi O Tamaki.

-With renewed interest in the radical works of the feminist avantgarde, Hunter’s work was included in important exhibitions: ‘Live in Your Head: Concept and Experiment in Britain’ at the Whitechapel Gallery, London; ‘Work’ at Taxispalais, Innsbruck; ‘WACK!
-Art and the Feminist Revolution’ at MOCA, Los Angeles.
+Renewed interest in historic feminist work allowed a younger generation to understand the potent achievements of that earlier generation of artists.
+Important exhibitions were mounted at Kunsthaus Zurich; ‘Live in Your Head: Concept and Experiment in Britain’ at the Whitechapel Gallery, London, toured to Portugal; ‘Work’ at Taxispalais, Innsbruck; ‘WACK!
+Art and the Feminist Revolution’ at MOCA, Los Angeles, toured to Washington and Vancouver.
 Lynda Morris of the Norwich Gallery, UK, curated a large exhibition of the Sequences works, ‘Alexis Hunter: Radical Feminism in the 1970s’, which travelled to Bunkier Sztuki, Kracow, Poland.